scipy-conference/scipy_proceedings/papers/tom_bertalan/tom_bertalan.rst

 An iterative solver is used to produce an initial estimate of the solution.
 This solver can be a Jacobi, Gauss-Seidel, or conjugate gradient implementation, or any other solver that can use a number-of-iterations parameter to make a tradeoff between overall accuracy and speed.

 These iterative solvers begin with some initial guess of the solution, which could either be the work of previous solvers or simply a zero-vector.
-Because the iterative solvers reduce the high-frequency components of the error in this guess more quickly than they reduce the low-frequency, they are often referred to as “smoothers” in the context of multigrid methods.
-The purpose of a multigrid scheme is to use these high-resolution iterative smoothers only to reduce the high-frequency error, relying on lower-resolution corrections to reduce the low-frequency components of the error.
+Because the iterative solvers reduce the high-frequency components of the error in this guess more quickly than they reduce the low-frequency ones, they are often referred to as “smoothers” in the context of multigrid methods.
+The purpose of a multigrid scheme is to use these iterative smoothers only at high resolution to reduce the high-frequency error, relying on corrections at lower resolution to reduce the low-frequency components of the error.
 [Harimi]_ See Figure :ref:`results` c, and accompanying explanations in |test-defn|.

 So,